Inhibitor of apoptosis: IAPs

 The best characterized IAP is XIAP, which binds caspase-9, caspase-3 and caspase-7, thereby inhibiting their activation and preventing apoptosis.
 Also cIAP1 and cIAP2 have been shown to bind caspases, although how the IAPs inhibit apoptosis mechanistically at the molecular level is not completely understood.

 Activity of XIAP is blocked by binding to DIABLO (Smac) and HTRA2 (Omi) proteins released from mitochondria after proapoptotic stimuli.

 Since the mid-2000s, significant progress has been made into the development of small molecule mimics of the endogenous IAP ligand Smac.
 One recent example published in 2013 describes the synthesis and testing of peptidomimetics whose structure is based on the AVPI tetrapeptide IAP binding motif present in the N-terminus of mature Smac.
 These peptidomimetic compounds were specifically noted for their exceptionally high level of binding to Livin, one of the important IAP family members yet to receive much attention from a drug discovery perspective.

 LCL161 is a drug that promotes cancer cell death by antagonizing IAPs.
 Clinical trials are ongoing, but have received mixed response.
 A Phase I clinical trial determined that LCL161 is well tolerated in the treatment of patients with advanced solid tumors, though they experienced vomiting, nausea, fatigue, and loss of appetite.
 Another study found that LCL161 reduced survival and promoted endotoxic shock when used in MYC-driven lymphoma.
 Other clinical trials are still enrolling to determine the drugs efficacy.

+Xevinapant that targets the IAPs XIAP, c-IAP1, and c-IAP2 has entered phase III clinical trials for the treatment of squamous cell cancer.